hpoul/timeline_charter/README.md

 This is still a very experimental state, and it is quite hard to actually use it.
 In addition it currently only supports one chart format:

-* 1 Year, 7 day intervals.
+* 1 Year duration, 7 day intervals.

 Seems quite limited, and it actually is.
 But the config is generic enough to improve the implementation and the charts.

+# Why?

+I wanted a simple way to analyze usage statistics from my database.
+But configuring zabbix & co is a bit annoying, slow and you get no historical data.
+If you know a better tool for the job, which you can configure by simply a one-liner SQL statement, let me know!

 # Implementation